MS-13: Alejandro Enrique Ramirez Umaña

 Alejandro Enrique Ramirez Umaña, also known as "Wizard", was the first MS-13 member sentenced to the federal death penalty.
 In 2005, in Los Angeles, according to a jury in a later sentencing phase, Umaña murdered Jose Herrera and Gustavo Porras on July 27, and participated in and aided and abetted the killing of Andy Abarca on September 28.
 He later came to Charlotte, North Carolina, according to witnesses, as a veteran member of MS-13, to reorganize the Charlotte cell of the gang.

 According to witnesses at his trial on December 8, 2007, while in the Las Jarochitas, a family-run restaurant in Greensboro, North Carolina, Umaña shot Ruben Garcia Salinas fatally in the chest and Manuel Garcia Salinas in the head.
 Witnesses testified that the shootings took place after the Garcia Salinas brothers had "disrespected" Umaña's gang signs by calling them "fake".
 Firing three more shots in the restaurant, according to trial testimony, Umaña injured another person with his gunfire.
 Trial testimony and evidence showed that Umaña later fled back to Charlotte with MS-13 assistance.
 Umaña was arrested five days later in possession of the murder weapon.
 Additional evidence and testimony from the trial revealed that Umaña coordinated attempts to kill witnesses and informants while he was incarcerated awaiting trial.

 Umaña was indicted by a federal grand jury on June 23, 2008.
 During the trial, he attempted to bring a knife with him into the courtroom, which was discovered by U.S. Marshals before he was transported to the courthouse.
 Thousands of hours were spent on the case over several years.
 International work was also involved.
 On April 19, 2010, the jury convicted Umaña of multiple charges of murder, and additionally found him responsible for the 2005 murders during the sentencing phase.
 On April 28, a 12-person federal jury in Charlotte voted unanimously to impose the death penalty.
-On July 27, 2010, Chief U.S. District Judge Robert J. Conrad, Jr., of Charlotte, North Carolina, formally imposed the federal death penalty sentence.
+On July 27, 2010, Chief U.S. District Judge Robert J. Conrad Jr., of Charlotte, North Carolina, formally imposed the federal death penalty sentence.
 The case was automatically appealed under Federal Rules of Criminal Procedure.
 The sentence was upheld in April 2014.

+On December 23, 2024, President Joe Biden commuted the death sentences of Umaña and 36 other federal death row prisoners to life sentences without the possibility of parole.